When you first start looking for outdoor refrigerators, the prices are often a big shock.

 “But, they're all so small!
 Why would they be so expensive?
 Why can't I just install a good indoor refrigerator and cover it up well?”

-There are a few reasons why outdoor refrigerators are more expensive than their indoor counterparts—and why you do not want to use an indoor refrigerator, aside from simply voiding the warranty.
+There are a few reasons why it's hard to find a good, cheap fridge you can use outdoors—and, why you do not want to use a regular indoor refrigerator, aside from simply voiding the warranty.

 I've discussed this in a previous article, but just to review: